 In 2022, IATTC staff collaborated with SPC staff and combined all available Pacific-wide datasets to develop SDMs from an ensemble of four models for 32 shark species caught in EPO pelagic fisheries.
-The SDMs were then used in a vulnerability assessment for sharks in the EPO using the EASI-Fish approach.
+The SDMs were then used in a vulnerability assessment for all impacted sharks in the EPO using the EASI-Fish approach and in a subsequent EASI-Fish assessment that focused on the potential efficacy of various CMMs for the most vulnerable species, silky and hammerhead sharks.